 This project is supported through a grant by the Great Lakes Fishery Trust (GLFT).
 The GLFT is an innovative funding source created to compensate residents of Michigan for the lost use and enjoyment of fisheries resources of Lake Michigan resulting from the operation of the Ludington Pumped Storage Plant.
 Since 1996, the GLFT has granted more than $80 million to enhance, protect, and rehabilitate Great Lakes fishery resources.
+Funding has also been provided by the Great Lakes Fishery Commission and the Ontario Commercial Fisheries’ Association.

 Scroll to top